SciCatProject/documentation/Development/StartHere.md

       port: null,
       queue: null
     },
-	# Remove this if you want to use the Jobs mechanism without SMTP
+	# Remove this if you want to use the Jobs mechanism without SMTP or configure for your SMTP service.
     smtpSettings: {
       host: 'SMTP.YOUR.DOMAIN',
       port: 25,